 How is Marfan syndrome treated?

 - Back brace: Your child may need to wear a brace to help straighten his back.
-Your child's caregiver will tell him when to wear it and for how long.
+Your child's healthcare provider will tell him when to wear it and for how long.

 - Beta-blockers: These medicines help your child's heart beat softer and slower.
 This may prevent damage to his heart and aorta.
 The aorta is the large blood vessel that carries blood from the heart and lungs to the body.

-- Surgery: Your child's caregiver may do surgery to repair your child's heart valves, bones in his chest and back, and structures inside his eyes.
+- Surgery: Your child's healthcare provider may do surgery to repair your child's heart valves, bones in his chest and back, and structures inside his eyes.